ltagliaferri/dh-rutgers/glossary.md

 ---

+### Fetch

+When you fetch from a remote repository, you are downloading the updates to your local copy.

+---

 ### Fork

 A fork of a Git repository is a copy of the repository that is a completely new copy of that repository.
 A fork of a repository on GitHub will live under your username and the project name.
 If you would like to contribute to the main project, you will need to open a request for the maintainers to merge it in.
 You may also use a fork of a repository in order to create a new project that is based on an already existant one (the one that you forked).